TTK4145-Students-2021/TTK4145-Group7/elev_project/README.md

 ## How to run
 The entry point to the program is the `elev_project/lib/main.ex` file, or the `elev_project/elevator_run.sh` bash script.
-To change config parameters go to `elev_project/config/config.exs`.
+To change config parameters go to `elev_project/config/config.exs`. **IMPORTANT** the network config needs to be changed based on IP, as we manually add them to the list of `node_ips` in `config.exs`.

 ### Run using the script